Pseudo entropy of primary operators in $T\bar{T}$/$J\bar{T}$-deformed CFTs: Pseudo entropy in -deformed CFTs with different deformed states

 Through the calculation in appendix \ref{appendixC}, we have the correction to the $k^{\rm th}$ pseudo-R\'enyi entropy with different deformed parameters of $O(c)$ under $T\bar T$ deformation at the late time

 Notice that there are also some possible cutoff terms with $\epsilon_1$ and $\epsilon_2$ corresponding to the LHP and UHP separately and we have regularized them through minimal subtraction seen in \eqref{appendix3.4}\text{-}\eqref{appendix3.11}.
 When the two deformation parameters are identical, we require that both cutoffs, $\epsilon_1$ and $\epsilon_2$, are set to the same value $\epsilon$.
 In this case, formula \eqref{equ5.4}, including the ignored cutoff terms, will precisely give rise to the result in Eq. \eqref{equ4.5}.
 However, when $\lambda_1\neq \lambda_2$, the correction to the $k^{\rm th}$ pseudo-R\'enyi entropy may involve additional nontrivial terms compared to $\eqref{equ4.5}$.

-We can further extend our research to holographic CFT, where we expect that the extended investigation in holographic CFT may offer valuable insights, particularly in relation to the boundary conditions during the gluing process \cite{Kawamoto:2023wzj, Apolo:2023vnm}.
+When the deformation parameters are large enough, the two deformed theories denoted as CFT$^1$ and CFT$^2$ are far from the undeformed theory, so states in CFT$^1$ and CFT$^2$ belong to two different Hilbert space $\mathcal{H}_1$ and $\mathcal{H}_2$.
+The gluing procedure in figure \ref{fig1} gives rise to an invalid transition matrix, since ordinarily the transition matrix is defined with states in the same Hilbert space \cite{Nakata:2020luh} \footnote{We thank the anonymous referee for pointing this out to us.}.
+In order to establish a well-defined transition matrix, we could consider the tensor product theory CFT$^1\otimes$CFT$^2$ which has been extensively investigated in \cite{Ferko:2022dpg}.
+From the holographic view, such tensor product theory may relate to the gluing of two cutoff spacetimes along their time-like cutoff boundaries (or branes) as shown in figure \ref{fig2}.

+In the rest of this section, we will concentrate on pseudo entropy constructed from states of the tensor product CFT$^1\otimes$CFT$^2$.

+Let us first consider a sufficiently simple tensor product theory as a warm-up.
+The Hamiltonian of the theory is given by